 There's the "Fourth Great and Bountiful Human Empire", though it's more of a place where the evil Jagrafess permits humanity to live and be manipulated by the media as sheep rather than an actual human empire.
 The Doctor's comments at the beginning of the story however suggest it's meant to be an aversion of the "evil empire" trope, that's just been hoodwinked by the Jagrafess.

-The eleventh Doctor meets one Emperor of some iteration of this, he's a pretty decent guy and rather reluctant in his role.
+The eleventh Doctor meets one Emperor of some iteration of this in Nightmare in Silver, he's a pretty decent guy and rather reluctant in his role.

 Subverted in Disgaea.
 Most Netherworlds appear to be two or three-branched Republics — and horribly dysfunctional ones at that.
 The executive branch (Overlords) is composed of people constantly trying to kill each other for their position (and sometimes, just for the hell of it).
 The Senate is a rabble of drunken, bribe-hungry factions more concerned with barring the other guy than actually paying attention to what they're voting on.
 As for the Judicial system, it says a good deal when the judge doesn't even care that the convicted party isn't the one they actually charged with the crime.